root-project/root/docbook/users-guide/WritingGUI.md

 The last thing to do is to set the main window title and to make all widgets visible.
 Commonly in all systems windows are assigned by name to be identified by users.
-This name is displayed in the application’s title bar and can be set by:
+This name is displayed in the application's title bar and can be set by:

 ``` {.cpp}